John Singleton

 Singleton mentioned “the film industry is full of all sorts of progressive causes, but when it comes to hiring people of color, it betrays a huge gap between its ideals and actions”.
 By displaying racial representations as encoded social constructions of identity, John Singleton aims to throw into relief the real meaning of African American lifestyles and identities.

 In his films, Singleton wants the world to see “an inner strength to black men that movies often ignore.”
-Also portrayed in many of his films is an African-American perspective that is packed with explosive storylines, sociological insight, and hip–hop attitude.
+Also portrayed in many of his films is an African-American perspective that is packed with explosive storylines, , and hip–hop attitude.
 Singleton to many is known as a “headline grabbing iconoclast” who focuses his works on subjects rarely dealt with on film.

 Overall, in the film industry there is no certain “definition of authentic blackness, against which Hollywood images could be judged”, therefore directors like John Singleton have “grounding analysis of cinematic representations by reference to the lived experiences of African American”.